Powered Now, UK Field Service Management App looks at the Penalties for failing to file MTD for VAT returns.

 So, there is a two- step process while it is a single step when installers do things entirely for themselves.

 MTD requires at least one system and there are really only three ways of complying with the law:

 Run a system under your control that enables you to capture all the information you need for HMRC returns and submit it to MTD from your system.

 Use a system to capture all the necessary information and send it to the system used by your accountant or bookkeeper, then they send it to MTD.

 Send copies of all of your paperwork to your accountant or bookkeeper and they key it into their system and submit to MTD from there.
 This may come with a higher price tag and has the maximum danger of accountants being unable to cope.

 Making your choice

-At the moment, a mere 8% of VAT registered businesses use accounting software under their own control for their VAT calculations.
-I suspect that the figure is even lower among installers and implementing accounting software isn’t a top priority.
+At the moment, a minority of trade businesses use accounting software under their own control for their HMRC calculations.
+I suspect that implementing accounting software isn’t a top priority.

 However, it may be possible to kill two birds with one stone as businesses that do not use a computer system to manage their business will find big benefits if they start to do so.
 MTD could be the reason for adopting such a system but the benefits might be the reason for being pleased about the initiative.
 Benefits realised should be: